dewminic/react-native-sunshine-conversations/README.md

 React Native wrapper for Smooch.io.
 This repo is forked from https://github.com/zendesk/react-native-sunshine-conversations

-To mtach with the latest Android versions.
+Modification done to mtach with the latest Android versions.

 Installing Smooch on React Native